-- a) A teacher shall be granted special leave on the following occasions to the extent indicated in each section: - i) In the event of a death in the immediate family: a maximum of five (5) consecutive work days, commencing on the date of death.
+a) A teacher shall be granted special leave on the following occasions to the extent indicated in each section:

+i) In the event of a death in the immediate family: a maximum of five (5) consecutive work days, commencing on the date of death.
 The teacher may keep one of these days for the funeral or burial.
-"Immediate family" as used here means parents, parents-in-law, brothers, sisters, brothers-in-law, sisters-in-law, children, children-in-law, spouse, and grand-parents or grand-children; also any person who is domiciled in the home of the teacher at the time of death. - ii) In the event of a death in the extended family: one (1) work day.
-"Extended family" as used here means aunts, uncles, nieces, nephews. - iii) The christening, baptism or brith of her/his child or grandchild: the day of the event. - iv) The marriage or civil union of the teacher's father, mother, brother, sister, child or grandchild: one (1) work day. - v) The university graduation of the teacher, her/his spouse and her/his child(ren): the day of the event, a maximum of one day. - vi) The marriage or civil union of the teacher: a maximum of seven (7) consecutive days, work days or not, including the day of the wedding or civil union.
-In this case, the absence must not immediately precede or prolong the summer vacation period. - vii) An annual maximum of two (2) work days to cover any event considered an unavoidable circumstance (disaster, fire, flood, snowstorm, etc.) which obliges the teacher to be absent from her/his work. - viii) Change of residence: one (1) work day. - ix) An annual maximum of two (2) days for the serious illness of a spouse, child, parent or person domiciled in the home of the teacher on the condition that the teacher supplies proof in the form of a medical certificate. - x) The taking of the habit, the ordination, the taking of perpetual vows by her/his child, her/his brother, her/his sister: the day of the event. - b) i) An annual maximum of three (3) days may be taken for any of the following reasons:
+"Immediate family" as used here means parents, parents-in-law, brothers, sisters, brothers-in-law, sisters-in-law, children, children-in-law, spouse, and grand-parents or grand-children; also any person who is domiciled in the home of the teacher at the time of death.

+ii) In the event of a death in the extended family: one (1) work day.
+"Extended family" as used here means aunts, uncles, nieces, nephews.

+iii) The christening, baptism or brith of their child or grandchild: the day of the event.

+iv) The marriage or civil union of the teacher's father, mother, brother, sister, child or grandchild: one (1) work day.

+v) The university graduation of the teacher, their spouse and their child(ren): the day of the event, a maximum of one day.

+vi) The marriage or civil union of the teacher: a maximum of seven (7) consecutive days, work days or not, including the day of the wedding or civil union.
+In this case, the absence must not immediately precede or prolong the summer vacation period.

+vii) An annual maximum of two (2) work days to cover any event considered an unavoidable circumstance (disaster, fire, flood, snowstorm, etc.) which obliges the teacher to be absent from their work.

+viii) Change of residence: one (1) work day.

+ix) An annual maximum of two (2) days for the serious illness of a spouse, child, parent or person domiciled in the home of the teacher on the condition that the teacher supplies proof in the form of a medical certificate.

+x) The taking of the habit, the ordination, the taking of perpetual vows by their child, their brother, their sister: the day of the event.

+b) i) An annual maximum of three (3) days may be taken for any of the following reasons: